The Pathway to PT

 “The Right Fit”

-First, Traci went back to school at Richland College and finished the courses she had not taken at UCSB—chemistry, physics and math—while continuing to work full-time.
-Upon completing the missing prerequisites, she applied to two graduate programs, both in North Texas—UT Southwestern in Dallas and Texas Woman’s University in Dallas.
+First, Traci went back to school at Richland College and finished the courses she had not taken at UCSB—chemistry, physics, and math—while continuing to work full-time.
+Upon completing the missing prerequisites, she applied to two graduate programs, both in North Texas—UT Southwestern and Texas Woman’s University.
 “Fortunately,” she says, “I ended up having a choice, and went to UTSW because the program seemed a really good fit.
 The interview process was a chance not only to be interviewed, but to interview them and see if I liked the program, which I really did.”
-She also knew a number of UTSW PT graduates and all of them were people with personalities and attitudes that Traci wanted to emulate.
+She also knew a number of UTSW PT graduates, and all of them were people with personalities and attitudes that Traci wanted to emulate.

 On Campus and On Rotation

 Traci says, “The program was set up in a way that we’d do the classroom work, interspersed with clinical work.”
-For instance, Traci did a six-week rotation at Zale Lipshy, where she now works, and recalls, “I absolutely loved the people who work here, and the variety of patients—not only do you see general orthopedic cases, you see head injuries, spinal cord injuries, the whole spectrum.”
+For instance, Traci did a six-week rotation at Zale Lipshy University Hospital, where she now works, and recalls, “I absolutely loved the people who work here, and the variety of patients—not only do you see general orthopaedic cases, you see head injuries, spinal cord injuries, the whole spectrum.”

-Traci says, “I hope this doesn’t sound too corny, but it just felt the most like a family.
+“I hope this doesn’t sound too corny,” she says, “but it just felt the most like a family.
 You spend 8-10 hours a day with these people so if you don’t like them, you’re going to hate your job.
 I love how welcoming everyone is here—it’s easy to ask questions, to work together.
 I love my manager, I love my manager’s manager—and on up the chain!”

 Extremely Rewarding First Day on the Job